Vanda falcata: History of cultivation

-The first documented records of V. falcata appear during the Kanbun era (1661-1673) Japan, later reaching a peak in popularity during the middle of the Edo period with a marked increase in the number of cultivated varieties.
+Written records of V. falcata cultivation first appeared in Gao Lian’s The Anthography during the late Ming Dynasty (1368 - 1644) China.
+In Japan, the first documented records of V. falcata appear during the Kanbun era (1661-1673), later reaching a peak in popularity during the middle of the Edo period with a marked increase in the number of cultivated varieties.
 At this time, because the numerous cultivated varieties of the species were primarily enjoyed by the daimyō and other wealthy or high ranked citizens, the cultivated varieties were given the designation of fūkiran (富貴蘭), translating to "orchid of wealth and rank".